-If the charging party fails to process the ULP issue through the grievance procedure after deferral of the charge, continued deferral will generally not be appropriate and dismissal of the charge may be required.
-However, the Region should contact non-charging party discriminatees in cases involving Section 8(a)(1), (3) or (5) discrimination prior to dismissing a deferred charge based on the charging party's unwillingness to process a grievance.
-The Regional Director may decline to dismiss the charge when the charge implicates individual Section 7 rights and the discriminatee wishes for the charge to proceed despite the charging party's unwillingness to process a grievance.
+If the charging party fails to process the ULP issue through the grievance procedure after deferral of the charge, continued deferral will generally not be appropriate and the charge may be dismissed.
+However, prior to dismissing the charge, the Region should contact discriminatees prior to dismissing a deferred charge based on the charging party's unwillingness to process a grievance.
+The Regional Director may decline to dismiss the charge when the charge implicates individual Section 7 rights and a discriminatee wishes the charge to proceed despite the charging party's unwillingness to process a grievance.
 OM Memos 12-43 and 13-35.

-- (a) Deferral Inappropriate: Deferral is generally not appropriate in certain circumstances, such as: - The charge alleges a violation of Section 8(a)(4).
+(a) Deferral Inappropriate: Deferral is generally not appropriate in certain circumstances, such as:

+- The charge alleges a violation of Section 8(a)(4).
 Food & Commercial Workers Local 1776, 325 NLRB 908 (1998). - When the charge alleges a party has failed to supply information in violation of Section 8(a)(5) or 8(b)(3).
 Clarkson Industries, 312 NLRB 349, 353 (1993). - The charged party's defense is not reasonably based on an interpretation of the collective-bargaining agreement.
 Oak Cliff-Golman Baking Co., 202 NLRB 614, 616-617 (1973).
 (But see GC Memo 02-05 regarding collection cases.) - The case involves the resolution of unit determination or other representation type issues.
-St. Mary's Medical Center, 322 NLRB 954 (1997). - In an 8(a)(1) or (3) case, when the grievance arose under a collective-bargaining agreement executed after December 15, 2014, and one or both parties refuse to authorize arbitration of the unfair labor practice.
-In such circumstance, the Region should conduct a full investigation of the merits and issue complaint or dismiss the charge, as appropriate.
-However, if complaint issues and the Region learns that the parties have subsequently agreed to authorize arbitration of the unfair labor practice, the Region should place the case in deferral status and apply Babcock & Wilcox Construction Co., 361 NLRB No. 132 (Dec.
-15, 2014) once a settlement is reached or an award issues.
-See GC 15-02.
-In such circumstances, however, deferral under Dubo Mfg., 142 NLRB 431 may be appropriate, See GC Memos 79-36 and 19-03. see 10118.1(c). - (b) Collyer Deferral: Under the Board's policy set forth in Collyer Insulated Wire, 192 NLRB 837 (1971), and United Technologies Corp., 268 NLRB 557 (1984), certain charges must be deferred to the contractual grievance procedure if the conduct is cognizable under the grievance procedure, the grievance procedure culminates in final and binding arbitration and the charged party waives all timeliness defenses to the grievance.
+St. Mary's Medical Center, 322 NLRB 954 (1997). - (b) Collyer Deferral: Under the Board's policy set forth in Collyer Insulated Wire, 192 NLRB 837 (1971), and United Technologies Corp., 268 NLRB 557 (1984), certain charges must be deferred to the contractual grievance procedure if the conduct is cognizable under the grievance procedure, the grievance procedure culminates in final and binding arbitration and the charged party waives all timeliness defenses to the grievance.
 The Board's policy and the procedures implemented in furtherance of this policy by the General Counsel are complex.
 Thus, current Board decisions, Advice memos, Appeals memos, and OM and GC memos should be consulted as needed.
 See generally General Counsel's Memorandum, Arbitration Deferral Policy under Collyer-Revised Guidelines, May 10, 1973 (Deferral memorandum). - (c) Dubo Deferral: Where a deferral under Collyer is inappropriate, the Regional Office may, in appropriate circumstances, defer a charge pursuant to the Board's decision in Dubo Mfg.
 Corp., 142 NLRB 431 (1963).
-See generally GC Memos 79-36 and 19-03.
+See generally GC Memo 79-36.